Book Talks and Book Events

 Members gathered for our annual Christmas season dinner at the Fraternelle des Agents Parachutistes in Ixelles.
 Chairperson William Bache presented the books nominated for the 2026 season.
 Additional books were also nominated from the floor.
 Volunteers were identified to serve as discussion leaders.
 Some historical site visit opportunities were...

 Gerald Loftus led the discussion about one of the successful aspects of the Dutch Resistance to the Nazi Occupation, 1940-1945.
-The resistance was desperate to find financial support for thousands of demobilzed Dutch soldiers and workers hiding from officals who wanted to deport them for forced labour in Germany, for the families of merchant...
+The resistance was desperate to find financial support for thousands of demobilized Dutch soldiers and workers hiding from officals who wanted to deport them for forced labour in Germany, for the families of merchant...

 A presentation by Marc Audrit, the author.
 Immediately upon the fall of Belgium on May 10, 1940, the Gestapo commandeered Résidence Belvédère, a luxurious Art Deco apartment building located at 453 Avenue Louise in Brussels, as its headquarters, and tortured prisoners in its cellars.
 Pilot Longchamps had devised a plan to strafe the building...